Part of

 Photographer: Vitlycke Museum

-The Old Town in Fredrikstad
+Old Town, Fredrikstad

 Photographer: Fredrikstad Kommune